platformatic/platformatic/docs/getting-started/new-api-project-instructions.md

 - Do you want to init the git repository?       => No
 ```

-Once the wizard is complete, you'll have a Platformatic app project in the
-folder `quick-start`, with example migration files, plugin script,
-routes, and tests inside your service directory under services/

-:::info

-Make sure you run the npm/yarn/pnpm command `install` command manually if you
-don't ask the wizard to do it for you.
+After completing the wizard, your Platformatic application will be ready in the `quick-start` folder.
+This includes example migration files, plugin scripts, routes, and tests within your service directory.

+:::note

+If the wizard does not handle dependency installation, ensure to run npm/yarn/pnpm install command manually:

 :::